Open-Transactions/protocol-docs/docs/xml/OTmessage.md

 ## @createUserAccount

-* Element `nymfile`: Contains a signed document of type Nymfile.
+* Element `nymfile`: Contains a signed document of type `<OTuser>`.

 ----

 ## getTransactionNum

 Requests a new list of transaction numbers.
 The list will be in the Nymbox if the request was successful.

 * Attribute `nymboxHash`: Identifier.
+TODO.

 ## @getTransactionNum

 * Attribute `nymboxHash`: Identifier.
+TODO.

 ----